gajicav/ShoppingAppFinal/README.md

 ## Functional Requirements

-### Requirement 1: Record Monthly House Expenses
+### Requirement 1: Create/Edit Shopping Lists

 #### Scenario

-As a user living with multiple roommates, I want to be able to record our monthly house expenses.
+As a user who buys groceries, I want to be able to create/edit shopping lists.

 #### Dependencies

-Monthly house expenses are fulfilled.
+You have items you want to add to a shopping list.

 #### Assumptions

-House expenses are all in United States Dollars (USD).

-Monthly expenses consist of rent, electric/gas, water/sewer, wifi, and other.
+A shopping list is a list of items in a grocery store.

+A grocery item consists of a name, description, price, and a photo.

 #### Examples

 1.1

-**Given** the water/sewer bill for the current month is $75.80.
+**Given** I have a group of grocery items I want to buy.

-**When** I input $75.80 in the water/sewer bill box.
+**When** I input the items into a grocery list.

-**Then** I can save the $75.80 water/sewer bill to the app.
+**Then** I can save the list to the app to look at/edit later.

 1.2

-**Given** rent is $3000 for the current month.

-**When** I input $3000 in the rent box.

-**Then** I can save the $3000 rent bill to the app.
+**Given** I want to create multiple shopping lists for my next grocery visit.

+**When** I create a list for the bathroom items and the kitchen items.

+**Then** I can differentiate my items into different lists based on what room they go in.

 1.3

-**Given** the wifi bill for the current month is $60.

-**When** I input $60 in the wifi bill box.
+**Given** I want to take pictures of the items on my shopping list.

+**When** I take a picture of an item.

-**Then** I can save the $60 wifi bill to the app.
+**Then** I can save the picture to the item in the shopping list.

 1.4

-**Given** the electric/gas bill for the current month is $230.
+**Given** The items on my shopping lists have a name, description, and price.

-**When** I input $230 in the electric/gas bill box.
+**When** I input the name, description, and price.

-**Then** I can save the $230 electric/gas bill to the app.
+**Then** I can save the name, description, and price of the item on the shopping list.

-1.5

-**Given** the other expenses is $100 for the month.

-**When** I input adsadfsdsfad in the other bill box.

-**Then** i will not be able to save the other expense bill to the app and will get a error toast message of other bill box not inputted correctly.

-### Requirement 2: Send Reminders
+### Requirement 2: Export shopping list to CSV

 #### Scenario

-As a user inputting house expenses, each time I save an expense, all household members will receive a reminder to pay their share of that certain bill.
+As a user who makes a lot of purchases, I want to be able to export shopping lists to a CSV.

 #### Dependencies

-House expense has been saved to the app.
+A shopping list has been created with items in the list.

 #### Assumptions

-Each household member has an active phone plan.

-Each household member created an account
+Your shopping list has items in the list.

+You want to export and view the list in another program.

 #### Examples

 2.1

-**Given** the water/sewer bill , $75.80 , for the current month has been inputted.
+**Given** I created a shopping list with items.

-**When** I click the save button.
+**When** I click the export to CSV button.

-**Then** all household members will get a water/sewer bill reminder of $75.80 sent to their phone.
+**Then** I can download a CSV file of my shopping list.

 2.2

-**Given** the electric/gas bill ,  $230 , for the current month has been inputted.
+**Given** I downloaded my shopping list to a CSV final.

-**When** I click the save button.
+**When** I open the CSV file.

-**Then** all household members will get an electric/gas bill reminder of $230 sent to their phone.
+**Then** I can see all the items that I added to the list.

 2.3

-**Given** the wifi bill , $60 , for the current month has been inputted.
+**Given** I opened the CSV file that I downloaded.

-**When** I click the save button.
+**When** I view the items in the CSV.

-**Then** all household members will get a wifi bill reminder of $60 sent to their phone.
+**Then** I can see all the attributes of the items that I entered in the app.

 ## Class Diagram